 The following are two of the most popular configurations.
 Please read them, and match the conditions to your company’s needs.
-For more information on these options, or if your company would like an in-depth analysis of how CostGuard can help your operation, go to www.costguard.com or email us at firstname.lastname@example.org.
+For more information on these options, or if your company would like an in-depth analysis of how CostGuard can help your operation, click here to connect to www.costguard.com or email us at email@example.com.

 One Installation of CostGuard for Multiple Units.

 What is needed: one copy of CostGuard with the Multi-Units Controller installed at a central headquarters.
-Each unit will send original copies of invoices, counts, and sales information to headquarters on a regular basis.
+Each Unit A separate part of the business with its own sales and costs. will send original copies of invoices, counts, and sales information to headquarters on a regular basis.

 If most of the following apply to you, try this setup